 Similarly, all animals have needs and will have some reluctance.
 However, aggressive resource guarding, such as growling and snapping over food, toys, or bedding, can lead to attacks unless addressed with a dog obedience trainer.

 Finally, since dogs are descended from pack animals, dogs have some instinct toward establishing a social hierarchy.
 Naturally, dogs want to establish their dominance over other dogs that they encounter.
 However, a dog obedience trainer should be consulted if this instinct manifest itself as aggressive barking, lunging, and biting at other dogs.

 Begging is another behavior that is understandable (sometimes cute), yet undesirable.
 This is an easy habit to create but frustrating to get rid of.
 Keep in mind that the dog only understands that begging earns the treat or food.
 In this case, both the owner and the dog may benefit from training by a dog obedience trainer.

 Compulsive dog behaviors such as licking its paws, chewing furniture, and barking, may simply be an attempt to gain attention.
 If the behavior attracts the owner’s attention, even if to tell the dog to ‘stop it,’ the dog will repeat the behavior when it wants attention.

 Compulsive behaviors may also be a reaction to anxiety and fear.
 If licking its paws calms an anxious dog, dopamine in the dog’s brain associates the behavior of licking its paws with the reward of feeling calm.
 The dog will then compulsively lick its paws to feel better.
 For this reason, a dog obedience trainer may be needed to help relieve the symptoms.

-Dog obedience trainers can help with anxiety, begging, compulsions, aggression, and house training.
+Dog obedience trainers can help with anxiety, begging, compulsions, aggression, house training, and hitting important milestones with your puppy.
 Rob’s Dogs offers expert obedience and puppy training in the Arizona area.